caddyserver/examples/httpsproxy/readme.md

-HTTPS an existing website
+Add HTTPS to an existing website
 ------------------------

 Setting up a very simple proxy to serve your existing site over **HTTPS** without changing your existing installation *(other than the port its served on)*.

-The caddyfile shows how you can use caddy to listen on 80 & 443 and sit infront of another webserver such as apache which is serving on differnt port (3333 in caddyfile) .
+The Caddyfile shows how you can use caddy to listen on ports 80 & 443 and sit in front of another webserver such as apache which is serving on a differnt port (3333 in this case; see Caddyfile).

-Instant HTTPS for an existing website without rewrite.